elze/vercel-express-react-demo/README.md

 # Getting Started with Create React App

-This is a React.js app with Express.js frontend created for Women Who Code Austin, TX frontend meetup to demonstrate running a full stack app on Vercel.
+This is a React.js app with Express.js backend created for Women Who Code Austin, TX frontend meetup to demonstrate running a full stack app on Vercel.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).